Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Experiments

+\textbf{Results. } Table~\ref{tab:Pub_good} presents a comparison of individual rewards and the collective outcome, derived from 50 random trials, each limited to 100 steps.
+The rows $r_1$, $r_2$, $SW$, and $E$ represent the individual rewards for each player, the group’s total welfare (SW), and the equality metric (E), respectively.
+The equality metric is based on the Gini coefficient ($G$)~\citep{gini}, with $E$ defined as $E = 1 - G = 1 - \frac{2}{n^2 \bar{p}} \sum_{i=1}^n i(p_i - \bar{p})$, where $\bar{p}$ is the mean of the ranked payoff vector $p$, and $n$ is the total number of players.
+A higher $E$ value indicates greater equality among the players.

-\textbf{Results. } Table~\ref{tab:Pub_good} compares averindividual rewards, social welfare, and the equality metric sourced from 50 random runs, each capped at 100 steps.
-The rows $r_1, r_2$ and $SW$ represent the rewards accrued by each individual player and the collective group respectively.
-Row $E$ denotes the equality metric.
-The table reveals that AgA surpasses benchmark methods in individual rewards and social welfare, and equality metric.
-The social optimum of the game is at coordinates $(1,1)$, which corresponds to a maximum achievable social welfare of $3$.
-Among all the algorithms, AgA achieves the closest social welfare score to this optimum, with a value of 2.90.
-In addition, AgA demonstrates the highest level of equality, with a score of 0.96, when compared to the baseline algorithms.
-Additionally, Fig.~\ref{fig:pub-exp} in Appendix~\ref{appendix:exp} visualizes the action distributions of these methods, demonstrating convergence points, further supporting that AgA converges more efficiently towards the social optimum.
+The social optimum of the game occurs when all players allocate their entire budget, achieving the highest possible social welfare score of $3$.
+Among all algorithms, AgA achieves the closest social welfare score to this optimum, with a value of 2.90.
+Furthermore, AgA exhibits the greatest degree of fairness, with two players receiving nearly identical rewards and the highest equality value, in contrast to the baseline algorithms.
+Furthermore, Fig.~\ref{fig:pub-exp} in Appendix~\ref{appendix:exp} illustrates the action distributions of these algorithms, showing that AgA actions are more tightly clustered around the social optimum actions $(1,1)$.
+This further indicates that AgA approaches the social optimum more effectively.